elyukai/tdeheroes/README.md

 This is the bug and feature tracker for Optolith, a desktop application for The Dark Eye 5th Edition.

+## The source code of the app has been made open source, so I merged both repositories.
+You can find the combined one at https://github.com/elyukai/optolith-client!
+Please submit issues over there!

+This repository has been archived due to this change.

 ## Installing

 You can download the app [here (German page)](http://www.ulisses-ebooks.de/product/209711) or here [here (English page)](http://www.drivethrurpg.com/product/220253) (same app on both pages).
 You'll get an installer for Windows and a DMG for Mac, both with Auto Update support.
 For Linux, you have to use the .tar.gz, but I am working on an Auto Updater for Linux via AppImage.